YourVirtualWorld/PyGhostFace/README.md

 As a Python programmer working in IT companies, I noticed that there are many Python programmers who have been unpaid by their companies, forced to work overtime without pay, and illegally laid off by their companies.

-So, I think it is nessesary to develop a **GhostFace version** of Python for Python programmer to make the their Python project unpredictable and unstable, thus fighting back against their companies.
+So, I think it is nessesary to develop a **GhostFace version** of Python for Python programmers to make their Python projects unpredictable and unstable, thus fighting back against their companies.

 ### What does this repository do